dme26/website/content/installation/vagrant.md

 weight: 20
 ---

-Using a vagrant virtual machine is much simpler.
+Using a vagrant virtual machine is much simpler than building CamFlow from its sourcecode.
 First you need to install [vagrant](https://www.vagrantup.com/docs/installation/) and [virtualbox](https://www.virtualbox.org/manual/ch02.html).

 On Ubuntu, for example, that can be done as follows:
 ``` BASH